ionStici/dsajs/doubly-linked-lists.md

 [Doubly Linked List (GitHub Repo)](https://github.com/trekhleb/javascript-algorithms/tree/master/src/data-structures/doubly-linked-list)

+Doubly Linked Lists are a linear data structure (an extension of the singly linked list).

+This bidirectional structure allows for efficient traversal in both forward and backward directions.

 A **doubly linked list** is comprised of a series of nodes.

 Each node contains DATA and TWO LINKS (or pointers) to the next and previous nodes in the list.